Evernote/android-job/FAQ.md

 ### Why can't an interval be smaller than 15 minutes for periodic jobs?

 This library is a subset of 3 different APIs.
 Since Android Nougat the minimum interval of periodic jobs is 15 minutes.
-Although pre Nougat devices support a smaller intervals, the least common was chosen as minimum for this library so that all devices behave the same for all APIs.
+Although pre Nougat devices support smaller intervals, the least common was chosen as minimum for this library so that periodic jobs run with the same frequency on all devices.

 The `JobScheduler` with Android Nougat allows setting a smaller interval, but the value is silently adjusted and a warning is being logged.
 This library throws an exception instead, so that misbehaving jobs are caught early.
 You can read more about it [here](https://developer.android.com/reference/android/app/job/JobInfo.html#getMinPeriodMillis()).